hikaya-io/airflow/README.md

 Click on Import Variables after selecting the valid JSON file.

-NOTE: For this option to work, the file must be a valid flat json file as the one in the template.
+> For this option to work, the file must be a valid flat JSON file as the one in the template.

-## Trigger the Dag
+## Trigger the DAG
 To manually trigger the configured DAG:

  - Click on the DAG to open the DAG details